 You can’t always tell if your child’s nose is broken just by looking at it.
 Swelling can obscure whether it’s bent or not.
-That is why it is best to evaluate the nose three to five days after the injury when swelling has decreased.
+That is why it is best to evaluate the nose five to seven days after the injury when swelling has decreased.
 But a nose can also be broken but not bent, if the break was minor.

 A broken nose can also cause more serious problems, such as a septal hematoma, which is a blood clot that forms within the wall inside the nose.
 If not drained, this clot could lead to a serious infection.
 Other complications include a hole in the nasal septum (septal perforation) that can cause the bridge to collapse.

 To reduce the risk of complications, a suspected nasal fracture should always be checked out by your primary care provider right away, regardless of how much swelling, bleeding or pain it causes.

 A sudden impact to your child’s nose or face is the most common cause of a fracture.
 The typical ways this happens in childhood include:

 - An accident, like falling off a bike or walking into a wall

 - Contact sports, like basketball and hockey